The Gum Thief: Inspiration

-The novel is in the epistolary format, that is, written as a collection of letters.
+The novel is in the epistolary format; that is, it is written as a collection of letters.
 Coupland chose this format because of the strength of voice within the written letter.

 History of the novel

 The Gum Thief has been selected for a number of honours.
 It is a Globe and Mail Best Book, and a New York Times Editor's pick.
 The novel was advertised through a series of award-winning video clips by a Toronto-based graphic design and production studio, Crush Inc.